Capsicum vs Pledge Final Thoughts

-Following on from Capsicum vs Pledge Part 2 I thought I would post my final thougts on the topic as the development on these sandbox technologies draws to a close in dhcpcd.
+Following on from Capsicum vs Pledge Part 2 I thought I would post my final thougts on the topic as the development

 But first, let us discuss …